bonitasoft/bonita-examples/bonita-loan-request-application/README.md

-This application is an example of how to embed Bonita Engine (BPM workflow engine) is a **Spring Boot** application.
+This application is an example of how to embed Bonita Engine (BPM workflow engine) in a **Spring Boot** application.
-The propose use-case is an application based on a process that allows someone to request a Loan from their bank.
-On its side, the bank can review the request, approve or reject the loan request and say why.
+The proposed use-case is an application based on a process that allows someone to request a loan to their bank.
+This request will be reviewed, approved or rejectd by the bank which will give explanations for this decision.

 ## Scope